fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

     SomeGenericThing<MyType1> arg1
 ```

 To recap, IWSAMs are not within the parameterizable portion of the langauge.
 Using them in your own code exposes you to risk-of-expensive-removal should any of your assumptions change.

+> As an aside,
+> * The same problem applies to some other C#/F# constructs such as operators, which have static implementations.
+However it is fairly routine to remove the use of these, and they rarely need to capture.
+> * Haskell's type classes have this problem.
+> * Scala's 'implicits' do **not** suffer this problem - implicit implementations can be local and can capture.
+This seen as adding major flexibility and was built on long experience.
+> * F# SRTP have this problem (but are not widely used in user code).
+The proposed extension methods for SRTP (RFC FS-1043) could in theory be adjusted to allow local SRTP implementations and capture, like Scala implicits, but this is not yet proposed.

 ### Drawback - Three ways to abstract